WVam/toolscript-docs/CrossExamC.md

 > Statement Instructions do **NOT** end with a semicolon.

-**NUM** is the number of the Atatement Instruction.
+**NUM** is the number of the Statement Instruction.
 The first one must always be "1".
 The upper limit is 10, so you can have a maximum of 10 Statements per Cross Examination.

-`Instruction1` and `Instruction2` can be any Regular Instruction you want, but it only makes sense for them to be [PlayFrame](PlayFrame.md) Instructions. `Instruction1` will be executed when the Statement is being played (so it should contain a [PlayFrame](PlayFrame.md) Instruction that plays a Frame that displays green text). `Instruction2` will be executed when the player clicks on the "Press" button.
+`Instruction1` and `Instruction2` can be any Regular Instruction you want, but it only makes sense for them to be [PlayFrame](PlayFrame.md) Instructions. `Instruction1` will be executed when the Statement is played (so it should contain a [PlayFrame](PlayFrame.md) Instruction that plays a Frame that displays green text). `Instruction2` will be executed when the player clicks on the "Press" button.

 `Instruction3` is optional, but if you use it, it **must** be a [PickEvidence](PickEvidence.md) Instruction.
 Add this to the Statement that contains a contradiction to make it objectionable.